United Parks & Resorts: SeaWorld Entertainment IPO, Blackfish, and c-suite turmoil (2013–2023)

-In May 2019, Zhonghong Group defaulted on its loans which were secured by Seaworld common stock.
-The company turned its shares over to its lenders.
-Thus Seaworld terminated its agreements for park development with the group.
-Yongli Wang, one of the group's representative on the board of director resigned while the other board chairman Yoshi Maruyama was asked to stay on the board.
-Seaworld Entertainment bought back 5.6 million shares from an affiliate of Pacific Alliance Group in late May 2019.
-While Pacific Alliance Group separately sold 13.2 million shares to Hill Path Capital.
+In May 2019, Zhonghong Group defaulted on its loans which were secured by SeaWorld common stock.
+The company turned its shares over to its lenders, and SeaWorld terminated its agreements for park development with the group.
+SeaWorld Entertainment bought back 5.6 million shares from an affiliate of Pacific Alliance Group in late May 2019, while Pacific Alliance Group sold another 13.2 million shares to Hill Path Capital.
 Hill Path share of the company after the purchases was a controlling stake of 34.5%.
-Seaworld agreed to have three Hill Path director nominees join its board.
+SeaWorld agreed to have three Hill Path director nominees join its board.

 After seven months in the post, CEO Gus Antorcha resigned on September 16, 2019.
 That same day, its Orlando call center was laid off and replaced by an outsourcing company.
-The board hired Sergio D. Rivera, previously president and CEO of ILG Inc.’s vacation ownership business, as a replacement in November 2019 and would join the board of directors along with Neha Jogani Narang.
-On April 6, 2020, Rivera resigned as CEO with chief financial officer Marc Swanson appointed as interim CEO.
+The board hired Sergio D. Rivera, previously president and CEO of ILG Inc.’s vacation ownership business, as a replacement in November 2019, who resigned on April 6, 2020.
+Chief financial officer Marc Swanson was appointed as interim CEO.

+After several years of development Sesame Workshop and SeaWorld Entertainment opened a second Sesame Place in San Diego in 2022.

-United Parks and Resorts Inc.
+United Parks & Resorts and Sesame Workshop lawsuit (2024–present)

-On January 30, 2024 the company announced that it would be changing its name to United Parks and Resorts Inc. on February 12, 2024.
-This rebranding will not affect the names of the SeaWorld or Busch Gardens family of parks.
-The company changed its ticker symbol to PRKS on February 13, 2024.
+In January 2024, SeaWorld Entertainment announced that it would be changing its name to United Parks and Resorts Inc., effective February 12, 2024.
+This rebranding would not affect the names of any theme parks.
+The company changed its ticker symbol on the New York Stock Exchange from SEAS to PRKS on February 13, 2024.
+On March 12, 2026, Sesame Workshop sued United Parks & Resorts for a breach of contract for the Sesame Street brand agreement and its usage in its domestic theme parks.